ReturnPath/rp-emr/README.md

 end

 # Defines the different instances groups to be used.
 All the options for
-# DP::EMR::InstanceGroup are supported, along with a defulat instance type
+# RP::EMR::InstanceGroup are supported, along with a defulat instance type
-instance_groups = DP::EMR::InstanceGroups.new do |ig|
+instance_groups = RP::EMR::InstanceGroups.new do |ig|
   ig.default_instance_type = 'c1.medium'

   ig.master_instance_type = 'c3.xlarge'